olincollege/dress-quest/HOME.md

 ![A Screenshot showing a dressed up frog.](/website_assets/screenshot_1.jpg)

 Once the player finished their outfit, however, they lose their clothes.
-They must jump through a series of randomly generated platforms and climb a tree where they will win back their cloths.
+They must jump through a series of randomly generated platforms and climb a tree where they will win back their clothes.

 ![Screenshot of the platformer.](/website_assets/)